autoSteve/ha-solcast-solar/FAQ.md

 So depending on circumstance, the v4.2.5+ answer is possibly, but probably not.

 And a final "what the???"
 API use scenario: If the integration had been in a failed state that has caused forecast history to be aged out beyond one week then "estimated actuals" will be retrieved from Solcast to cover the gap.
-This is done to support integration scenarios that rely on recent history, so API calls used to get history.
-(But it will likely not be an issue as the integration had not been running and using quota for forecast updates...)
+This is done to support integration scenarios that rely on recent history, so API calls will be used to get history, and a fresh forecast.
+(But this will likely not be an issue as the integration has not been running and using quota for forecast updates...)

 That is _way_ too many words to describe that lot, but I trust it has explained every scenario.